leo-project/leofs/docs/admin/system_operations/data.md

     - See also [issue#636](https://github.com/leo-project/leofs/issues/636) for more information.
 - Regular Scrub
     - In order to keep data consistent on the eventual consistent system, The regular scrub should be done.
-    - So we'd recommend users run `recover-node` regularly while keeping the below cautions in mind,
+    - So we'd recommend users run `recover-consistency` regularly while keeping the below cautions in mind,
-        - Run `recover-node` one-by-one at the off-peak time of your system
+        - Run `recover-consistency` one-by-one at the off-peak time of your system
         - When some LeoStorage go down during the recover process, just do it over again once the downed nodes come back
         - Generally speaking, it depends heavily on the size of your data and the consistency level(W and D) you chose.
-        - The lower consistency level you choose, The more frequently you should run `recover-node`.
+        - The lower consistency level you choose, The more frequently you should run `recover-consistency`.

 ## Related Links